 If you have questions about finances, operations, or any other aspect of the organization, ask them.
 You will get an honest answer.

 Your gift matters a great deal and ought to be stewarded carefully.

 Former General Manager, Tom Busch, often described KNOM as “an efficient little mission with hardy people”.
 Located in a remote region with a very high cost of living, KNOM is good at squeezing as much as possible from every dollar.

 If you call during business hours, a real person will answer.

 The business office is a three-person operation, staffed from 8 a.m. – 4 p.m.
 Alaska time.
 If you call and don’t get through, the line may be in use or, on rare occasions, we’re out running errands or in meetings.
 Unlike many organizations, KNOM does not call anyone to ask for donations.

 No gimmicks, premiums, or junk mail.
 No manufactured crises.
 And no pressure.

 The impact of your giving is presented honestly.
 Your choice to participate in KNOM should be made with all the information available.
 We trust the Holy Spirit to guide and multiply support for the mission.
-The result is KNOM has always had enough resources, at the right time, when it was needed most.
+The result is that despite crises KNOM has always had enough resources, at the right time, when it was needed most.

 KNOM will communicate as much, or as little, as you would like.